softindex/datakernel/docs/components/markdown/core/di.md

 Dependency graph is hard to create directly, so we provide automatic graph transformation, generation and validation mechanisms with a simple yet powerful DSL.

-All of those preprocessing steps are performed in start-up time by compiling modules:
+All of these preprocessing steps are performed in start-up time by compiling modules:

- * each Module exports bindings which are combined with each other.
+ * Each module exports bindings which are combined with each other.
 If there are two or more bindings for any single key, they are reduced into one binding with user-provided **Multibinder** reduce function:
-     * this simple solution makes it trivial to [implement multibinder](/docs/core/di-advanced.html#di-multibinder) sets/maps or any app-specific multibinder
+     * This simple solution makes it trivial to [implement multibinder](/docs/core/di-advanced.html#di-multibinder) sets/maps or any app-specific multibinder
-     * if no **Multibinder** is defined for particular key, exception is thrown
+     * If no **Multibinder** is defined for particular key, exception is thrown

- * if dependency graph has missing dependencies, they are automatically generated with **BindingGenerator**s:
+ * If dependency graph has missing dependencies, they are automatically generated with **BindingGenerator**s:
      * **BindingGenerator**s are user-defined and exported by Modules
-     * there is an implicit **DefaultModule** with default **BindingGenerator**, which automatically provides required dependencies by scanning *@Inject* annotations of required classes
+     * There is an implicit **DefaultModule** with default **BindingGenerator**, which automatically provides required dependencies by scanning *@Inject* annotations of required classes
-     * user-specified Modules can also export custom binding generators for special classes
+     * User-specified modules can also export custom binding generators for special classes
-     * you can opt-out of using **DefaultModule** and its default **BindingGenerators**
+     * You can opt-out of using **DefaultModule** and its default **BindingGenerators**

- * all bindings are transformed with user-provided **BindingTransofmer**s:
+ * All bindings are transformed with user-provided **BindingTransformer**s:
-     * to intercept/modify/wrap provided instances
+     * To intercept/modify/wrap provided instances
-     * to intercept/modify/wrap the dependencies of provided instances
+     * To intercept/modify/wrap the dependencies of provided instances

  * **Multibinder**s, **BindingGenerator**s and **BindingTransformer**s can be made with clean and extremely simple Java8+ functional DSL
  * resulting dependency graph is validated - checked for cyclic and missing dependencies, then compiled into a final scope tree and passed to Injector